Compassa, a leading provider of online health and safety training, has announced an impressive 93% pass rate for the NEBOSH…

 Why NEBOSH?

-Global Recognition: NEBOSH qualifications are recognised by employers and professional bodies around the world.
-They are often seen as a benchmark for best practice in health and safety, making them highly valuable for career advancement.
+Global Recognition: NEBOSH qualifications are recognized by employers and professional bodies around the world, serving as a benchmark for best practices in health and safety.
+Recently, NEBOSH has expanded its global partnerships, further enhancing its international credibility and making its certifications even more valuable for career advancement worldwide.

 Career Advancement: Holding a NEBOSH qualification can significantly enhance your employability and open up opportunities for progression in the health and safety field.
 Many employers require or prefer candidates with NEBOSH qualifications, especially for roles that involve managing health and safety systems or leading teams.

-Professional Development: NEBOSH courses are designed to provide practical skills and knowledge that can be applied in the workplace.
-They also prepare candidates for further professional development, such as becoming a Chartered Member of IOSH (CMIOSH) or joining other professional bodies.
+Professional Development: NEBOSH courses are designed to provide practical skills and knowledge that can be directly applied in the workplace.
+Recent updates to the curriculum now include modules on digital safety management and psychological health, preparing candidates for comprehensive roles in modern workplaces.
+These courses also set the stage for further professional development, such as achieving Chartered Member status of IOSH (CMIOSH) or other professional bodies.

-Flexible Learning: NEBOSH qualifications can be pursued through various learning methods, including classroom-based courses, online learning, and distance education.
-This flexibility allows learners to study at their own pace and balance their education with work or other commitments.
+Flexible Learning: NEBOSH qualifications can be pursued through various learning methods, including classroom-based courses, fully online learning, and blended education options.
+This flexibility allows learners to study at their own pace and balance their education with work or other commitments, with many courses now offering interactive, virtual classroom environments and digital resources to enhance learning.

 NEBOSH for Armed Forces Personnel